ian-cho/data-prep-kit/doc/quick-start/contribute-your-own-transform.md

 ```

 - Create a virtual environment and run the transform against the input data to produce the expected output data.
-This will be used by the CI/CD to verify that the logic of the transform always produces the same output for a give input.
+This will be used by the CI/CD to verify that the logic of the transform always produces the same output for a given input.

 ```shell
 cd data-prep-kit/transforms/universal/digest